-Fix and Flip loans: what borrowers and brokers need to know
+Fix and Flip loans: what borrowers need to know

 Most people have heard of the show “Flip that house” and become enamored by the quick profits of fix and flipping a house.
 Unfortunately doing a fix and flip is not that easy.
 This article on fix and flip loans is mean to inform borrowers and mortgage brokers about the true risks and possible rewards of flipping a house.
 Fairview is recognized as the leader in private lender/hard money lending.
 There are many misnomers about fix and flip loans.
 Below are frequent questions we have received about fix and flip loans:

 - What is a fix and flip loan

 - When is a fix and flip loan used?

 - Why would someone need a fix and flip loan?

 - What should I know about fix and flip lenders?